 - Periodontitis, a more serious condition that can lead to bone and tooth loss

-- Acute necrotic ulcerative gingivitis, in which a bacterial infection leads to ulceration of the gums
+- Acute necrotic ulcerative gingivitis, where a bacterial infection leads to ulceration of the gums

-Several studies have linked gum disease, such as periodontitis, to cardiovascular disease, including heart attacks or strokes, and other reports have found an association with lung disease risk.
+Several studies have linked periodontal diseases such as periodontitisCardiovascular disease, including heart attacks or strokes, and other reports have found an association with lung disease risk.

 Gingivitis treatment in Turkey